Egg prickers: Useful or useless?

-Like KIOSK’s description says: Germans will tell you that it’s impossible to boil eggs without one of these.
-Being that my family is comprised partly of off-the-boat German immigrants, I grew up eating boiled eggs that had been violated with an egg pricker.
+Like KIOSK‘s description says: Germans will tell you that it’s impossible to boil eggs without an egg pricker.
+Indeed, being that my family is comprised partly of off-the-boat German immigrants, I grew up eating boiled eggs that had been violated with an egg pricker.

-This device supposedly keeps eggs from cracking while they’re doing their little boiling water dance, but I’ve eaten many an smooth-shelled boiled egg since growing up and moving away without the benefit of an egg pricker.
+The egg pricker, for those not in the know, is a device that supposedly keeps eggs from cracking while they’re doing their little boiling water dance, but I’ve eaten many an smooth-shelled boiled egg since growing up and moving away without the benefit of an egg pricker.
 I live without it, but you can take away my egg cups when you pry them from my cold dead hands.

 I’d wager that something like 90% of my acquaintances and colleagues have never seen an egg pricker, much less used one.
 Have you?
 If so, has it positively impacted your egg cooking experiences?